Home • FAQs • Contact |

 Failure to abide by these rules or any suspicion of cheating will result in the following actions:

-You are expected to treat your classmates, your professor, and all college employees with respect and professionalism.
-I consider this math online syllabus and your individual class syllabus to be contracts between you and I. I agree to abide by all of the policies and procedures contained herein, and by staying in the class, so too do you.
-If there is anything in either document with which you cannot or will not abide, you should withdraw at once.
-This syllabus is the ruling document in the event of a conflict with stated college or DL policies. |
+I consider this mathematics online syllabus to be a contract between you and me.
+I agree to abide by all the policies and procedures contained herein, and by staying in the class, so too do you.
+If there is anything in this document with which you cannot or will not abide, you should discuss it with me at once and/or withdraw.
+This syllabus is the ruling document in the event of a conflict with college policies.